10-Q 1 scx-20221231.htm 10-Q scx-20221231

 Contract Balances

-Contract assets primarily relate to the Company’s rights to consideration for work completed but not billed at the reporting date on contracts with customers.
-Contract assets are transferred to receivables when the rights become unconditional.
-Contract liabilities primarily relate to contracts where advance payments or deposits have been received, but performance obligations have not yet been met, and therefore, revenue has not been recognized.
-The Company had no contract asset balances, but had contract liability balances of $0.5 million and $0.9 million at December 31, 2022 and June 30, 2022, respectively, located in Accounts Payable in the Condensed Consolidated Balance Sheets.
+liabilities primarily relate to contracts where advance payments or deposits have been received, but performance obligations have not yet been met, and therefore, revenue has not been recognized.
+The Company had no contract asset balances, but had contract liability balances of $0.3 million and $0.3 million at December 31, 2023 and June 30, 2023, respectively, located in Accounts Payable in the Condensed Consolidated Balance Sheets.

 Disaggregation of Revenue